thien/slowpoke.txt/README.md

-# zephyr.txt
+# Slowpoke.txt

-Documents related to the development of Zephyr.
+Documents and reports related to the development of [Slowpoke](https://github.com/thien/slowpoke)